BestGuide is reader supported and may earn affiliate commission. Learn More.

 How much does Gusto cost per month?

-Gusto’s pricing typically starts with a base fee of $40 per month plus $6 per person per month for the Simple plan.
-Higher-tier plans with more HR features have higher base and per-person costs.
+Gusto Simple Plan is $49/month + $6 per person per month.
+Gusto Premium Plan is $180/month + $22 per person per month.
 There is also a dedicated plan for contractor-only businesses which typically includes a lower base fee plus the per-contractor rate.

 Is Gusto good for small businesses?